mhgamboa/notes/Frontend/nextjs.md

 1. Components can live in the same directory as `page.tsx` files do.
    - There is no longer a need for a separate `components` folder

+#### Server vs Client components

+1. If you render a server component in a client component, it will be rendered as a client component
+2. If you render a client component in a server component, it will be rendered as a client component
+3. If you render a server component in a client component as `{children}`, it will be rendered as a client component

 ### Caching

 **ISR and SSG are no longer a thing.** Instead you tell your components how often then cache.